 What advice would you give budding writers?

 Don’t give up!
-And this is geared more toward self-publishing authors like myself who are working with minimal resources while having to learn the ins and outs of the publishing process, marketing, etc. It requires a lot of hard work and consistency.
+And this is geared more toward self-publishing authors like me who are working with minimal resources while having to learn the ins and outs of the publishing process, marketing, etc. It requires a lot of hard work and consistency.
 And if you’re not willing to learn and put in the effort, you won’t go too far.
 Also, patience is important because when you’re a new author, you have to build your audience.
 And that does not happen overnight.
 You can become discouraged if you’re not patient with the process.
 Also, it’s important to know that your work will not be everyone’s cup of tea, and that’s okay!
 Don’t let people’s opinions deter you from moving forward and/or make you believe that your work is not good.
 And it’s not to say that one shouldn’t take heed to constructive criticism.
 But as writers, we need to stay true to ourselves and not feel obliged to always alter our work to appease others (especially if it’s a matter of the reader just not liking your writing style; focus on the things that really matter).
 Remember, it’s your masterpiece.
 It’s your contribution to the world.
 And what one person may not appreciate, someone else will.

 Can you tell us about your road to publication?